 Considering you already know what each slide contains, this question is really more about how you intend to show that information.

-One of the key advantages of video is that it is visual, and you’ll want to take advantage of that wherever possible to show instead of simply telling.
+One of the key advantages of video is that it is visual.
+You’ll want to take advantage of that wherever possible to show instead of simply telling.

 Another key aspect of this question is whether or not your slideshow will have a voiceover narrating it.
 If it does then you’ll want to decide what information is going to be shown visually in the video, and what will be imparted orally by the voiceover.